janisz/janisz.github.com/_posts/2013-01-20-install-mongodb-on-rpi.md

     sudo mkdir /data/db -p
     sudo <where/you/want/installed/it>/mongod --fork --logpath /var/log/mongodb.log

-Compiling process could take couple hours so it might be reasonable to run `sons` in using `nohup` or detach session with `screen`.
+Compiling process could take couple hours so it might be reasonable to run `scons` in using `nohup` or detach session with `screen`.

 To check if it's running call `tail -f /var/log/mongodb.log`.
 You should see